We Intentionally Build Character and Confidence

 We Create an Accepting and Supportive Community

 Each Sunday evening, we come together for our traditional Council Fire.
 Every camper pulls on the same rope to create the spark that lights our fire.
 This act of unity symbolizes our inclusive camp life—where everyone is valued and belongs.
 At Timanous, our small size allows us to see each camper's individuality, encouraging them to reach their potential.
 We uphold kindness and respect, inspiring boys to take risks and explore new interests.
-Here, campers can truly be themselves while learning about who they are.
+Campers can truly be themselves while learning about who they are.

 |